How To Protect Your Mental Health

 TIPS FOR LOOKING AFTER YOUR MENTAL HEALTH AND WELLBEING

 Obviously, this is just a guide, and not a ‘you must do all of these things to feel better’ type of thing.
 Take a look and use what works for you!

 Being able to recognise our own feelings can make us more able to build resilience (so we bounce back quicker after difficult experiences) and make us quicker to get help when it is needed.
 It can help to reflect on how we are feeling, what factors are contributing to us feeling that way and how we maintain or change these feelings.
 Keeping a journal or doing daily or weekly check-ins is a good way to do this.

 Talking things through with someone (this could be a trusted friend, family member or professional) can help us get perspective, to take some time away from the things that are worrying us and to get ideas for new things we can try to manage what’s worrying us.
 Sometimes, just saying it out loud can help you to process what we’re feeling.
 Talking to someone can help us to make more informed, positive choices.
 Talking about how we feel can also encourage those around us to do the same - and have a positive impact on them.

 Focus on what you can control

-There’s a lot that’s up in the air at the moment.
-A good way to not get overwhelmed is to acknowledge what we can’t control and try not to worry about it.
+When there's a lot that’s up in the air, a good way to not get overwhelmed is to acknowledge what we can’t control and try not to worry about it.
 This action plan from Student Space is a great place to start.